 Metrics are quantitative measurements.
 The metric Sessions is the total number of sessions.
 The metric Pages/Session is the average number of pages viewed per session.

-The tables in most Google Analytics reports organise dimension values into rows and metrics into columns.
+The tables in most Google Analytics reports organize dimension values into rows, and metrics into columns.
 For example, this table shows one dimension (City) and two metrics (Sessions and Pages/Session).

 Valid dimension-metric combinations

 Not every metric can be combined with every dimension.
 Each dimension and metric has a scope: users, sessions, or actions.
 In most cases, it only makes sense to combine dimensions and metrics that share the same scope.
 For example, Sessions is a session-based metric so it can only be used with session-level dimensions like Source or City.
 It would not be logical to combine Sessions with an action-level (or, hit-level) dimension like Page.